danielhoherd/plexdl/README.md

+ARCHIVAL NOTICE: The Github repo for this project is archived.
+Development continues at <https://gitlab.com/danielhoherd/plexdl>

 # plexdl

 The purpose of this tool is to allow you to download non-transcoded media from Plex Media Server shares.